 “Mmmh,” I purr.
 He kisses the top of my head.
 “Maybe we should use lube next time before we start.”

 He massages my ass, kissing and licking it.
 I know where that’s going.
-I roll over and stuck my ass up when I see he’s already hard again.
+I roll over and stick my ass up when I see he’s already hard again.
 So am I. That’s all the invitation he needs.
 Grabbing my hair he pulls me back until my ass is fully arched.
 Sliding the hose easily through my well-stretched and lubed anal chamber he finds all the right spots.
 Having eased me into the proper position, he strokes my neck with his thumbs, and asks, “Ready?”

 “Do it,” I reply.